'Early detection is crucial' –Janne Madsen on breast cancer battle

 How did your background as an athlete shape your approach to battling it?

 It instilled in me a strong sense of endurance and resilience.
 Just as I trained for competitions, I approached my cancer journey with a targeted mindset, setting clear goals for my treatment and recovery.
-I prioritised being physically active, eating healthy, and staying hydrated, focusing on what I can control rather than dwelling on what’s out of my hands.
-When faced with difficulties and resistance, I drew on my experience in sports to stay focused and maintain my determination, fighting through the challenges even when it hurts.
+I prioritised being physically active, eating healthily, and staying hydrated, focusing on what I can control rather than dwelling on what’s out of my hands.
+When faced with difficulties and resistance, I drew on my experience in sport to stay focused and maintain my determination, fighting through the challenges even when it hurts.
 This athletic mindset has been crucial in navigating the challenges of my diagnosis and treatment.

 What message do you have for women about the importance of early detection?